erictempleton1/tab_portal/README.md

-# Project Title
+# Tab Portal

 Custom Tableau portal to render Tableau Server & Tableau Public workbooks.
 Built using the Tableau JavaScript API, Node.js, and MongoDB.

+NOTE: This project is under heavy development and will likely change drastically at any given time.

 ### Prerequisites